-In places where winter involves snow and ice, everyone should be cautious about walking on concrete surfaces layered with a sheet of slippery ice.
+In places where winter involves snow and ice, everyone should be cautious about walking on transformed pool deck surfaces layered with a sheet of slippery ice.
 This is quite dangerous since slipping on it could cause terrible injuries and driving on it could result in accidents.
 Here are important things you need to know when dealing with stamped concrete surfaces before, during, and after winter.

 Preparing the Stamped Concrete Surface for Winter